Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The SysOps administrator did not create an outbound rule in the security group that allows `HTTP` traffic from port 80.
 - [ ] The Elastic IP address assigned to the EC2 instance has changed.
 - [ ] There is an additional network `ACL` associated with the subnet that includes a rule that denies inbound `HTTP` traffic from port 80.

+### A company's application infrastructure was deployed using AWS CloudFormation and is composed of Amazon EC2 instances behind an Application Load Balancer.
+The instances run in an EC2 Auto Scaling group across multiple Availability Zones.
+When releasing a new version of the application, the update deployment must avoid DNS changes and allow rollback.
+Which solution should a SysOps administrator use to meet the deployment requirements for this new release?

+- [ ] Configure the Auto Scaling group to use lifecycle hooks.
+Deploy new instances with the new application version.
+Complete the lifecycle hook action once healthy.
+- [ ] Create a new Amazon Machine Image (AMI) containing the updated code.
+Create a launch configuration with the AMI.
+Update the Auto Scaling group to use the new launch configuration.
+- [ ] Deploy a second CloudFormation stack.
+Wait for the application to be available.
+Cut over to the new Application Load Balancer.
+- [x] Modify the CloudFormation template to use an `AutoScalingReplacingUpdate` policy.
+Update the stack.
+Perform a second update with the new release.